jwardbond/jwardbond.github.io/content/posts/reviews/2023-01-19-ringworld-larry-niven.md

     - books
     - 1-stars

-excerpt: "Drivel.
+summary: "Drivel.
 Nothing but sex and fridging.
 How this managed to win any sort of award, even in the 70s, is totally beyond me. "
 ---

 A disgustingly sexist book.
 Reviewing the female characters: